 Although nearly 200 million Americans file tax returns every year, not everyone has to.
 But new tax laws and other filing requirements may have changed whether some of these citizens who haven’t had to file before are legally required to file a tax return now.
 Previously, your age, income level, and filing status (married, single, etc.) determined whether you needed to file a tax return.
 But now there are more factors involved, including types of income, dependents, health care coverage, and tax refund eligibility.
 So if you’re wondering “Do I have to file taxes?” here are four situations where you should or legally have to file a tax return.

-The IRS doesn’t tax income that is equal to or less than the amount of the standard deduction plus one exemption.
+The IRS doesn’t tax income that is equal to or less than the amount of the standard deduction.
 Tax-exempt income is not included in this calculation.
-So if you don’t earn more in annual income than the standard deduction plus one exemption and you aren't claimed as a dependent by another taxpayer, then you don’t have to file a tax return.
-As an example, if you’re single, younger than 65, and earn at least $10,400, the total of the tax year 2017 standard deduction for a single taxpayer ($6,350) plus one exemption ($4,050), you must file a tax return.
+So if you don’t earn more in annual income than the standard deduction, and you aren't claimed as a dependent by another taxpayer, then you don’t have to file a tax return.
+As an example, if you’re single, younger than 65, and earn at least $12,000, the total of the tax year 2018 standard deduction for a single taxpayer, you must file a tax return.
 A free, simple-to-use tax calculator can help determine the need to file a tax return for other individual scenarios.
+The IRS also lists the minimum income requirement amounts to file a tax return on page 2 of Publication 501.

 Dependents Earning Income